garrardkitchen/gitlab-library/Garrard.GitLab/README.md

 # Garrard.GitLab

-Garrard.GitLab is a .NET library that provides operations for working with GitLab projects.
+Garrard.GitLab is a .NET library that provides operations for working with GitLab Groups and projects.

 ## Installation